-The Company intends to grant performance-based awards, if any, to directors in May of each year, based on achievement of the applicable performance goals for the prior fiscal year.
-For example, subject to performance, the above equity awards are targeted to be granted in May 2013.
-Since the annual performance-based awards are granted based on performance against the goals for the prior year, they will be 25% vested upon issuance.
-However, the remaining 75% of the annual performance-based awards will be subject to further service-based vesting such that (a) options will vest 1/48th of the total shares subject to such option monthly after the grant date for the following 3 years; and, (b) restricted stock units will vest in equal installments on each annual anniversary of the grant date for the following 3 years.
+In May 2014, the Compensation Committee clarified that the above annual awards are only available to continuing directors as of the award date, which directors served as directors at the end of the performance period under review.
+In other words, new directors are not eligible for the annual award.
+In May 2015, based on the above, Messrs.
+Lanza, Heinrichs, and Bronson were awarded 13,125, 5,625, and 5,625 restricted stock units, respectively.
+Since the annual performance-based awards are granted based on performance against the goals for the prior year, they are 25% vested upon issuance.
+The remaining 75% of the annual performance-based awards are subject to further service-based vesting such that (a) options will vest 1/48th of the total shares subject to such option monthly after the grant date for the following 3 years; and, (b) restricted stock units will vest in equal installments on each annual anniversary of the grant date for the following 3 years.
+The aggregate grant date fair value of these equity awards are set forth in the "Director Compensation" table below.